cantaloupe-project/cantaloupe/README.md

 continuous integration.
 The following dependencies are required:

 * FFmpeg (for FfmpegProcessorTest)
+* Grok (for GrokProcessorTest)
 * OpenJPEG (for OpenJpegProcessorTest)
-* Grok (for GrokProcessorTest)
 * Redis (for RedisCacheTest)
 * TurboJPEG with Java binding (for TurboJpegProcessorTest)

 #### 3. All tests

-`mvn clean test` will run all tests, including the ones above.
-The following dependencies are required in addition to the ones above:
+`mvn clean test` will run all tests including the ones above.
+The following additional dependencies are required:

 * Kakadu native library (for KakaduNativeProcessorTest) - see the KakaduNativeProcessor section of the user manual for information.